 Sandro Pezzelle

 Assistant Professor in Responsible AI at the ILLC, Faculty of Science, University of Amsterdam.
-Affiliated with the Dialogue Modelling Group.
+Studying, teaching, and advancing language-mediated intelligence in humans and machines.

-My research combines Natural Language Processing (NLP), Computer Vision, and Cognitive Science (see my current Research lines below).
-I published in ACL, EACL, EMNLP, NAACL, TACL, Cognition, and Cognitive Science.
+My research combines insights and methods from Natural Language Processing (NLP), Machine and Deep Learning, and Cognitive Science (see my current Research lines below).
+I published in ACL, EACL, EMNLP, NAACL, CoLM, TACL, Cognition, and Cognitive Science.

-Before, I was a Postdoc within the DREAM (Distributed dynamic REpresentations for diAlogue Management) ERC project led by Raquel Fernández.
-And, before, a PhD candidate at CIMeC, University of Trento, under the supervision of Raffaella Bernardi
+Before, I worked as a Postdoc within the DREAM (Distributed dynamic REpresentations for diAlogue Management) ERC project led by Raquel Fernández.
+And, before, I did a PhD at CIMeC, University of Trento, under the supervision of Raffaella Bernardi

 (check QUANTIT-CLIC for some of my PhD work).
 In 2018, I was research intern at SAP AI Research.